TestSmells/TestSmellDetector/README.md

 # Test Smell Detector

 ## Detected Smells
-The below tables specifies the types of smells that are detected by this tool.
+The below tables specifies the types of smells that are detected by this tool along with a brief description of each smell and the detection strategy.
 <table>
     <thead>
         <tr>